astrokings/akguide/docs/eng/202flagship.md

  Unlike normal ships, Flagships cannot be destroyed.
 When your Flagship is severely damaged, it cannot be deployed until it is repaired.

-If you win an encounter, your Flagship is not destroyed.
+※ If you become incapable of combat during battle, there is a chance that your Flagship will be damaged even if you win.

 <br>